santosharron/threejs-earthsample/README.md

 ### Usage ###

 This code creates a scene, a camera, and a geometric sphere, and it adds the sphere to the scene.
 It then creates a `WebGL` renderer for the scene and camera, and it adds that viewport to the `document.body` element.
-Finally, it animates the cube within the scene for the camera.
+Finally, it animates the sphere within the scene for the camera.

 ```javascript
 import * as THREE from './js/three.module.js';